Unleash/unleash/website/docs/using-unleash/deploy/database-setup.md

 title: Database Setup
 ---

-To run Unleash you need to have PostgreSQL database (PostgreSQL v14.x or newer).
+To run Unleash you need to have PostgreSQL v13.0+.

 1. Create a local unleash databases in PostgreSQL